-Every practicing Muslim honor Abraham at least TWENTY TIMES EVERY DAY by mentioning his name and blessings during their five daily prayers:
+Every practicing Muslim honors Abraham at least TWENTY TIMES EVERY DAY by mentioning his name and blessings during their five daily prayers:

-The illustration above provides a color-coded representation of a single round (Rak'ah) of the Muslim daily prayers (Salat).
-The background color of the text corresponds to the specific prayer posture in which the words are recited.
-Notably, the circled word "Abraham" is mentioned four times in the last round.
-Given that practicing Muslims perform five daily prayers, Abraham's name is mentioned a total of twenty times each day.
-For more details about the synchronized nature of Muslim prayers, which create a continuous global formation, refer to the book Dear Pastors and Priests by Ayman Alhasan.
+The above illustration presents a color-coded depiction of a single round (Rak'ah) of Muslim daily prayers.
+The color of the text background corresponds to the prayer posture when the words are spoken.
+Note that the circled word 'Abraham' is mentioned 4 times.
+Since Muslims perform five daily prayers, Abraham's name is mentioned a total of twenty times by each practicing Muslim.
+For more information about the synchronized Muslim prayers that creates a continuous global formation, refer to the book 'Dear Pastors and Priests' by Ayman Alhasan.